delta-io/delta/protocol_rfcs/collated-string-type.md

 Field Name | Description
 -|-
-collations | Collations for strings stored in the field or combinations of maps and arrays that are stored in this field and do not have nested structs.
+__COLLATIONS | Collations for strings stored in the field or combinations of maps and arrays that are stored in this field and do not have nested structs.
 Refer to [Specifying collations in the table schema](#specifying-collations-in-the-table-schema) for more details.

 > ***Edit the [Per-file Statistics](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#per-file-statistics) section and change it from the "Per-column statistics" section onwards.***